skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/01-s/readme.md

 ---

-### 1. What is Prompt Engineering
-Prompt engineering is the art of creating clear and specific instructions or questions to get the best possible answers from an AI.
-It’s like giving the AI a well-written guide to follow so it understands exactly what you want.
-For example, instead of saying “Tell me about dogs,” you might say, “List three fun facts about golden retrievers in simple sentences.”
-It’s all about tweaking your words to get better results!

-### 2. What is Context Engineering
-Context engineering is the process of designing and providing relevant background information or context within a prompt to help an AI model better understand and respond to a query.
-It’s about setting the stage so the AI can give more accurate, relevant, or tailored answers.
-While prompt engineering focuses on crafting the overall instruction, context engineering zooms in on embedding specific details, constraints, or scenarios that guide the AI’s response.

----

 ### Which is the best LLM?
 See how leading models stack up across text, image, vision, and beyond.
 This page gives you a snapshot of each Arena:<br>
 https://lmarena.ai/leaderboard